How I Simplify Troubleshooting for IT Users by Mapping Invisible 5G Networks

 Reduced Cognitive Overload

-By separating Logical and Physical views, users focus only on what’s relevant at current step.
+By separating Software and Hardware views, users focus only on what’s relevant at current step.

 Reduced Cognitive Overload

-By separating Logical and Physical views, users focus only on what’s relevant at current step.
+By separating Software and Hardware views, users focus only on what’s relevant at current step.

 Reduced Cognitive Overload

-By separating Logical and Physical views, users focus only on what’s relevant at current step.
+By separating Software and Hardware views, users focus only on what’s relevant at current step.

 Enabled Step-by-Step Problem-Solving